rankutah/blog/sites/rodmaxfielddds/content/services/upgrades.md

 ### Fillings

-We always use high quality [filling](/services/fillings/) materials, but some are better than others.
-Insurance will *usually cover at least a portion of a standard filling, but the fee associated with material upgrades is not covered.
+We always use high‑quality [filling](/services/fillings/) materials, but some are better than others.
+Insurance will usually cover at least a portion of a standard filling, but the fee associated with material upgrades is not covered.

 ### Nano-Hybrid Composites